httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "@query": param=value&foo=bar&baz=batman
 ~~~

-The identifier supports an OPTIONAL `key` parameter containing the name of a single query parameter.
-When this parameter is present, the value is the normalized key-value pair of the named query parameter, not including any leading `?` characters or separating `&` characters.
+If the request uses HTML form parameters in the query string, this identifier allows addressing of individual query parameters by using an OPTIONAL `key` parameter containing the name of a single query parameter.
+When this parameter is present, the value is the normalized key-value pair of the named query parameter, separated by an equals sign, not including any leading `?` characters or separating `&` characters.

 ~~~
 POST /path?param=value&foo=bar&baz=batman HTTP/1.1